Say goodbye to cracked teeth! Regain your confidence with affordable, high-quality dental crowns & bridges in Costa Rica. Read more to know how!

 Courtesy: Dental Economics (Dr. Gordon Christensen, Ph.D.)

-Note: The best crown can only be determined by clinical examination.
-Costa Rica dentists can recommend the suitable type based on your unique dental situation.
+Note: The ideal crown depends on a clinical evaluation.
+Costa Rica dentists will recommend the best option based on your unique dental needs.

-Now that you know the various options for dental crown materials, let’s understand the dental crown procedure.
+Now that you know the various options for materials, let’s understand the dental crowns & bridges procedure.

 Watch on YouTube: “Dental Crowns Procedure “